particle-iot/docs/src/content/community/photon-maker-kit-workshop/ch4.md

 ![](/assets/images/workshops/photon-maker-kit/04/power-bi-done.png)

-## Add a new Consumer Group to IoT Hub
+## Add a new consumer group to IoT hub

 1. In your IoT Hub, select "Endpoints" under the "Messaging" section and then click on "Events" under Built-in Endpoints.